lilbro1062000/TMS/README.md

 no will to do it
 how would i do it then
 with css thats how
 alright then i guess we should get to work

+November 14 2012

+Watching One Piece
+Making changes to project for new category catherrization also to make some changes with the project itself